barryclark/jekyll-now/_posts/2018-06-27-illustrated-transformer.md

 This leaves us with a bit of a challenge.
 The feed-forward layer is not expecting eight matrices -- it's expecting a single matrix (a vector for each word).
 So we need a way to condense these eight down into a single matrix.

 How do we do that?
-We concat the matrices then multiple them by an additional weights matrix WO.
+We concat the matrices then multiply them by an additional weights matrix WO.

 <div class="img-div-any-width" markdown="0">